Gabinou/Codename_FireSaga/README.md

 All contributions are welcome.
 Any and all inclusions will be credited.

-Code you write should contain the least amount of comments possible.
 Code formatting is automated with [astyle](http://astyle.sourceforge.net/).
 Style options are in the `utils/style.txt` file.